flowx-ai/docs-flowx/versioned_docs/version-2.14.0/building-blocks/ui-designer/ui-component-types/collection/collection_prototype.md

 ## Description

 This additional container type is needed to allow multiple prototypes to be defined for a single [Collection](./).
-This allows elements from the same collection to be displayed differently.&#x20;
+This allows elements from the same collection to be displayed differently.

 For example, suppose you are creating a piece of UI in which the user is presented a list of possible products from which to choose, but you want one of the products to be highlighted as the recommended one.
 This example requires a collection with two **collection prototypes** (one for the normal product and one for the recommended one).